kennedyjiles/PS_Method/README.md

 ## Citation
 If you use this code or build upon it in your research, please cite:

-> H. Jiles and R. Weigel, *“Comparative Evaluation of the Parker–Sochacki Power-Series Method and Runge–Kutta Integrators for Charged-Particle Motion,”* in preparation (2025).
+> H. Jiles and R. Weigel, *“The Parker-Sochacki Method vs. Runge-Kutta Methods for Particle Motion in Static Magnetic Fields,”* in preparation (2026).

 ---